SyifanIkhtiardi/Technical-test-SQA-SimpliDOTS/test-scenario.md

 	Scenario: User can order favorite TV shows list
 		Given the user is logged in
-		And the user has multiple TV shows in their favorite TV shows list And the user is on the profile page facorite TV shows section When the user orders their TV shows list by a specific criteria Then the favorite TV shows should be displayed in the specified order on the profile page
+		And the user has multiple TV shows in their favorite TV shows list And the user is on the profile page favorite TV shows section When the user orders their TV shows list by a specific criteria Then the favorite TV shows should be displayed in the specified order on the profile page

+	Scenario: User can import favorite movie and TV show from CSV Given the user is logged in
+		And the user has CSV file that contain list of favorite movie and Tv show When user imports the CSV file
+		Then the favorite list should be successfully imported And the imported movies should be added to the user's favorite movie list

+	Scenario: User can export a favorite list to csv Given the user is logged in
+		And the user has movie or tv show in their favorite list When user exports the list
+		Then a CSV file should be created with the favorite movie list data And the CSV file should contain all the movies from the favorite movie list

 ```